ShahafErez/Eros-Arrows/README.md

 Eros Arrows comes packed with a variety of features, including but not limited to:

-- User authentication using JWT tokens
 - Private messaging system
 - Real-time notifications and presence using SignalR
 - Photo upload functionality with a gallery
 - Data filtering, sorting, and paging
+- User authentication using JWT tokens
 - Bootstrap for a visually appealing UI

-## Project Structure

-The project is organized into two main directories:

-- **Server:** Contains the ASP.NET Core WebAPI.
-- **Client:** Houses the Angular application.

 ## Technologies Used